mathesong/bloodstream/README.md

 ## Docker example

 If your BIDS dataset is located at `/Users/mn/my_study`.
-Then you create the directories `/Users/mn/my_study/code/bloodstream` and add the `config.json` and `run_bloodstream.R` to this directory.
+Then you create the directories `/Users/mn/my_study/code/bloodstream` and add the `config.json` to this directory.
 After that you can run

 ```
 docker run -v /Users/mn/mystudy:/data/ bloodstream